rschili/Builder/Builder/doc/Readme.md

 **Short term**

--   Part Browser, allow pinning specific parts below a configuration node in the tree so only that part may be build
+-   Search in Part Browser, using wildcards

 **Long term**